 Liquid crystal display (LCD) TVs come to life when light from behind the screen is shone through a matrix of tiny, coloured liquid crystal cells.
 Signals control each cell, letting varying amounts of colour through to build up the picture.

 Edge-lit LED vs back-lit LED

 Plasma TVs use completely different technology and principles to LCD and LED sets.
 A plasma display is an array of tiny gas cells sandwiched between two sheets of glass.
 Each cell acts like a mini fluorescent tube, emitting ultraviolet light which then strikes red, green and blue spots on the screen.
 These spots glow to build up the picture.

 Home-cinema enthusiasts would claim that the best plasma TVs still boast better blacks and more natural colours than the market-leading LED TVs, making them a better choice if you want spectacular picture quality.

-Flatscreen TV sound quality
+Modern TV sound quality

 "LED TVs are typically energy efficient, while plasma sets will add the most to your electricity bills."